speechcatcher-asr/speechcatcher-data/README.md

     source speechcatcher_data_env/bin/activate
     pip3 install -r requirements.txt

-## How to create the Postgres schema

-Create a new user and database, e.g. speechcatcher and then:

-    sudo -u speechatcher psql -d speechcatcher < schema.psql

 ## Create the speechcatcher database and user

 To create the speechcatcher database and user, log into postgres with: